 - Checkout – Let’s say we are testing an e-commerce application that sells office supplies.
 One of the things an engineer will focus on during a web application penetration test is that checkout process.
 Can I change the cost of the items in my shopping cart, is the credit card information sent securely, can I use a fake credit card, etc. While some of these findings will be discovered in an external penetration test, this isn’t the focus of an external penetration test.
 The focus of an External Penetration Test is to break in, not holistically evaluate the security of the application.

-In summary, an external penetration test includes some web application testing.
+In summary, an external penetration test does include web application testing to some extent.
 For the websites discovered, the engineer will evaluate the application in an attempt to break in or gain access to sensitive information.
 However, it is not the same as a web application penetration test.
 Simply relying on an external penetration test alone to ensure the security of your applications is insufficient and will leave many aspects of the application untested.